 [email protected] Calendaring Best Practices

 Usually, the Exchange service in and of itself is not the root cause of the problem.
-Desktop clients running Apple Mail/iCal, Entourage or Outlook 2011 and mobile devices (ActiveSync, iOS devices, Blackberries) and their connectivity protocols are often an integral part of the problem.
+Desktop clients running Apple Mail/iCal and mobile devices (ActiveSync, both Android OS and iOS devices) and their connectivity protocols are often an integral part of the problem.
 Another cause of the issue can be traced to sync timing.
 For example; someone accepts a meeting at 10:00am on an iPhone and their delegate declines it at 10:10am on a PC, but the iPhone is out of signal range and doesn't sync the meeting until say 10:30am.
 What happened to the meeting?

 Currently, there isn't a solution for this issue.
 Following these tips can lessen the frequency of calendar event problems: